Cape Town, The Garden Route & Big Five Safari

 PLEASE NOTE: Price is per person and based on two people sharing a twin/double room.
 Single room supplements and upgrades are not included.

-Day 8A second day at the Lodge begins with a pre-breakfast game drive, and includes a visit to the fascinating reptile centre.
+Day 9A second day at the Lodge begins with a pre-breakfast game drive, and also includes a visit to the reserve's fascinating reptile centre.
 Enjoy some free time for a siesta - perhaps by the pool - before setting off on a second evening game drive and enjoying another memorable dinner under the stars.

-Day 9After another early morning game drive, head east to Hermanus.
-This famous port is a whale-watching centre from July to November, and a year-round seaside resort, and offers stunning views out across the Atlantic waters.
-In season, you'll embark on an included whale-watching cruise (Sep-Nov departures), as well as visiting the Whale Museum and the colourful country market.
-Later, enjoy dinner at Bietangs Cave on your last South African evening.
+Day 10After a final early morning game drive, you'll journey west to Hermanus.
+This famous port is a whale-watching centre from July to November, and a year-round seaside resort.
+Departures between September and November will include a whale-watching cruise when you stop here, as well as a visit to the Whale Museum and the colourful country market.
+Later, enjoy a fantastic seafood dinner surrounded by the roar and spray of the ocean at Bietangs Cave.

-Day 10After breakfast, you'll board the coach and make the dramatic descent from Sir Lowry’s Pass onto the Cape Flats.
-Take in the spectacular views of distant Table Mountain, and visit a winery in Helderberg for a final wine tasting.
-Enjoy a farewell dinner with your fellow travellers, before returning to the airport to check in for your flight home via Amsterdam.
+Day 11After breakfast you'll begin your last scenic day of touring and make the dramatic descent from Sir Lowry’s Pass onto the Cape Flats.
+Take in the spectacular views of distant Table Mountain – and visit a winery in beautiful Helderberg for some final tastings.
+Enjoy a farewell lunch in the Winelands area, before returning to Cape Town airport to check in for your overnight flight home via Johannesburg.

-Day 11Arrive home this morning, at the end of a wonderful holiday in South Africa.
+Day 12You'll land back home this morning, at the end of a wonderful holiday in South Africa.
 Back to top

 Itinerary changesOccasionally, for operational reasons, we may have to change the order of the excursions on your holiday.
 The final day-by-day itinerary will be confirmed on your Final Travel Documents, which you will receive approximately three weeks prior to your departure.